End of a Season

 As if love had never etched above us in ruby umbrellas

-Deaf to death rumbling up in a cloud
+Deaf to death rumbling up

-While we sat in comfort and shade.
+While we sat in its shade.

-The end of a season's lease
+It's the end of a season's lease -

 with no renewal option,